lucia-auth/lucia/documentation/collection/main/reference/api/server-api.md

 ### `createUser()`

-Creates a new user and a new primary key.
+Creates a new user and a new primary, persistent key.

 ```ts
 const createUser: (data: {